It is important to be clear about your intentions.

 Intermediate/Senior (Grades 7-12)

-- You can contact the program’s admissions office; however, they may be limited on what they can tell you prior to assessing your application.
+- If you’re unsure if your undergraduate courses will count towards your teachable subject(s), it’s okay to contact the teacher education program’s admissions office; however, they may be limited on what they can tell you prior to assessing your submitted application.
 Some schools will provide a list of approved courses for questions that are common (i.e., statistics counting as math for P/J).
-If your circumstances are unique, contact the admissions office for guidance.
+If your circumstances are unique, contact the teacher education admissions office for guidance.

 - Be sure to check if there is a specific course(s) that is required for teaching subject (i.e., Canadian history as part of a history for I/S).
 You can find these on the TEAS site or on program websites.

-Review the OUAC website on how to apply to Bachelor of Education – Teacher Education:
+Review the OUAC TEAS website for detailed instructions on how to apply to Bachelor of Education – Teacher Education programs.

 - Most Ontario schools have a deadline of December 1st for submitting your application to OUAC